 WEATHER REPORT

-It's cloudy on Flat Lake this morning.
-The low was 34°.
-The snow has settled to a snow pack depth of 4” on land.
+It's partly cloudy on Flat Lake this morning.
+The low was 20°.

 How does the lake freeze?